Jaxelr/Insight.Database.Benchmark/benchmarks/Insight.Database.Benchmarks.MySql/README.md

 # Insight.Database.Benchmarks.MySql

-These are benchmark scenarios for the MySql Provider of [Insight.Database](https://github.com/jonwagner/Insight.Database)
+These are benchmark scenarios for the MySql Provider of [Insight.Database](https://github.com/jonwagner/Insight.Database) running over the MySql version 5.7.

 ``` ini